aurelius-in/RainRef/README.md

 ```

-**Noâ€‘agent mode:** disable generative steps; use exactâ€‘match KB, canned replies, and deterministic playbooksâ€”still with receipts and signals.
+**No-agent mode:** disable generative steps; use exact-match KB, canned replies, and deterministic playbooks—still with receipts and signals.

 ---